RubaiyadNoorShahriar1999/Section-8-Component-Communication/README.md

         2. Dynamic prop binding
         3. Custom events ($emit()) - Emitting, Defining, Validating
         4. Uni-directional and Bi-directional data flow
+        5. Provide and Inject use cases using a demo project

 <h2>To run this project</h2>